arnowelzel/timed-content/readme.txt

 10. An example showing use of the `[timed-content-server]` shortcode with `debug` set to `true`.
 You'll only see it if you're logged in and it's on a Page/Post you can edit (Your regular visitors won't see this at all).

 == Changelog ==
+= 2.1.1 =
+* CSS for JQuery UI now loaded locally as required by Wordpress plugin repository rules
+* Improved UX on TinyMCE dialog

 = 2.1 =
 * Fixed inconsistency in how the days of week to repeat on were being set up between the front and back ends
 * Fixed variable scope bug that occurred on activation